Board of Directors

 Email Director Torres

 An experienced water education advocate, Brenda Dennstedt joined Western’s Board of Directors in January 2007 and was subsequently re-elected in 2010, 2014, and 2018.
-Director Dennstedt represents Division 3, which includes Lake Mathews, properties located south of Cajalco Road and west of the 215 Freeway, Lake Elsinore, Temecula, Canyon Lake, Wildomar, Rainbow, and Murrieta.
+Dennstedt represents Division 3, which includes portions of Lake Mathews, properties located south of Cajalco Road and west of 215 Freeway, Lake Elsinore, Temecula, Canyon Lake, Wildomar, Rainbow, and Murrieta.

 Director Dennstedt has dedicated her service to the region through her consistent support of water education and regional representation.
 She serves on the joint committees of Elsinore Valley, Rancho California, and Eastern Municipal Water Districts.
-Director Dennstedt is also the representative for the Santa Rosa Regional Resource Authority, Lake Elsinore and San Jacinto Watersheds Authority.
-She also serves as the District’s alternate representative for the Temescal Valley Municipal Advisory Council and the Association of the California Water Agencies Joint Powers Insurance Authority.
+Director Dennstedt is also the representative for the Santa Rosa Regional Resource Authority and is the District’s alternate representative for the Temescal Valley Municipal Advisory Council and the Association of the California Water Agencies Joint Powers Insurance Authority.
 She is also an elected member of the Association of California Water Agencies Region 9 Board.

 Director Dennstedt’s current term on the Western Board of Directors expires in December 2022.